Campaigner 'relieved' at sentences

-Isabella Sorley, 23, used Twitter to tell campaigner Caroline Criado-Perez to "f*** off and die you worthless piece of crap", "go kill yourself" and "rape is the last of your worries".
+University graduate Sorley, who has a 2:1 degree in creative advertising, used Twitter to tell Ms Criado-Perez to "f*** off and die you worthless piece of crap", "go kill yourself" and "rape is the last of your worries".

-John Nimmo, 25, told Ms Criado-Perez to "shut up bitch" and "Ya not that gd looking to rape u be fine" followed by "I will find you (smiley face)" and then the message "rape her nice ass", Westminster Magistrates' Court heard.
+Nimmo, who the court heard has a "moderate learning difficulty", told Ms Criado-Perez to "shut up bitch" and "Ya not that gd looking to rape u be fine" followed by "I will find you (smiley face)" and then the message "rape her nice ass".

 Unemployed Nimmo also targeted his abuse at Stella Creasy, the Labour MP for Walthamstow, with the message "The things I cud do to u (smiley face)", calling her "Dumb blond bitch".